scollier/summit2014DockerLab/02-Getting-To-Know-Docker.md

     getenforce

-Take a look at the documetation and help that is provide by the Docker package.
+Take a look at the documetation and general help as well as command specific help that is provide by the Docker package.

     rpm -qd docker-io
     man docker
     man docker-run
     docker --help
+    docker run --help

 A Docker *image* is basically a layer.
 A layer never changes.
 To take a look a the images that are on this system.